• Skip to primary navigation

 Step 2: Attach Bottom Workbench Panel

-Once the frames were assembled, I screwed one of my plywood sheets onto one of the frames using 1 1/4″ wood screws.
+Once the frames were assembled, I screwed my bottom shelf plywood sheet (I used sanded pine plywood for the bottom panel) onto one of the frames using 1 ¼″ wood screws from the top side.

 Diagram of plywood panel attached to 2x4 frame of mobile workbench